US lawmakers in Cuba amid Alan Gross imprisonment row

-The delegation hopes to meet Mr Castro before they depart on Wednesday.'Obvious problems'
+The delegation hopes to meet Mr Castro before they depart on Wednesday.

 The two countries have had no formal diplomatic ties since shortly after Cuba's 1959 revolution, and the US has maintained a trade embargo against the island since 1961.

 Gross' arrest brought about an abrupt end to a thaw begun when President Barack Obama was first elected in 2008.

 But the number of people travelling between the two countries increased in 2012, and food-for-cash sales allowed under a 2000 amendment to the embargo increased as well.

 Between 450,000 and 500,000 Cuban-Americans and Americans visited Cuba, according to tourism industry sources, and food sales increased by $100m (£65m) to $457m, making the US one of Cuba's top 10 trading partners and its second largest origin of tourists after Canada.

 Sen Leahy said on Monday members of the delegation would like to take Gross with them when they leave for Haiti, but doubted that would happen.